 - Prepare a timeline of events, and identify when the conflict was identified, when the relevant parties were notified, when consent was obtained to accept the engagement, and when the accountant commenced his / her work.

 - Examine file notes and develop an understanding of the accounting expert’s thought process / analysis of the conflict, as well as how it was managed.

 - Does the accounting expert monitor the existence of conflicts only at the onset of the engagement, or is a search performed periodically during the course of the engagement?

 As discussed above, conflicts of interest can create serious issues in litigation matters.
-It is important to ensure you understand how the forensic accountant identifies conflicts, and to distinguish between the determination that no conflict exists, versus a potential conflict that has been identified, but is being managed through various mechanisms / techniques such as Chinese Walls and Cones of Silence.
+It is important to ensure you understand how the forensic accountant identifies conflicts and to distinguish between the determination that no conflict exists, versus a potential conflict that has been identified but is being managed through various mechanisms / techniques such as Chinese Walls and Cones of Silence.
 This is a critical distinction since the possibility of a conflict does not necessarily indicate a conflict truly exists.
-Although professional standards provide some guidance in terms of how to identify and manage conflicts, it is still highly subject to professional judgment, and the facts must be evaluated on a case by case basis.
+Although professional standards provide some guidance in terms of how to identify and manage conflicts, it is still highly subject to professional judgment, and the facts must be evaluated on a case-by-case basis.

-By Rehana Moosa.
 Published in March 2015 edition of The Advocates’ Journal.

 The statements or comments contained within this article are based on the author’s own knowledge and experience and do not necessarily represent those of the firm, other partners, our clients, or other business partners.